Ali Krieger: Washington Freedom, 2005 & 2007

 Following her short time with the Northern Virginia Majestics in the summer of 2005, Krieger returned to the Washington Freedom in July 2005 for more exhibition matches with the team.
 In November 2005, Krieger sustained a broken leg while with her collegiate team and eventually developed a pulmonary embolism, which kept her off the pitch that summer.
 In order to recover and refrain from further traveling, Krieger remained at Penn State and did not join the Washington Freedom for their 2006 season.
 Krieger joined the Freedom during the summer of 2007 for their first season as a full W-League team.

 1. FFC Frankfurt, 2007–08

 In August 2007, immediately following the W-League season, Krieger signed a two-year contract with 1.
 FFC Frankfurt in the Frauen-Bundesliga, the highest division of women's soccer in Germany.
-Her first season with the team was the 2007–08 season, which ran from August 19, 2007 to June 15, 2008.
+Her first season with the team was the 2007–08 season, which ran from August 19, 2007, to June 15, 2008.
 During the season, Krieger helped FFC Frankfurt become Bundesliga Champions, Frauen DFB–Pokal Champions, and UEFA Cup Champions.
-Krieger became the first American to win the UEFA women's cup.
+Krieger and teammate Gina Lewandowski became the first Americans to win the UEFA Women's Cup.